Geometric Neural Network based on Phase Space for BCI-EEG decoding: Discussion

 The outcomes of our study are in concordance with the state-of-the-art~\cite{fucone:2022}: results achieved using Covariance as SPD feature outperform those obtained with the Functional Connectivity (FC) estimator.

-It becomes evident that the augmentation procedure consistently leads to notable improvements in the classification performance for the top-performing five subjects.
-However, the situation becomes less definitive for the least responsive five subjects, where the augmentation effect is not as pronounced or evident.
+The augmentation procedure consistently leads to notable improvements in the classification performance for the top-performing five subjects.
+However, the situation becomes less definitive for the least responsive five subjects, where the augmentation effect is evident for the covariance but is not as pronounced for the FC estimator.
 In this case, their signals exhibit a lower SNR, which can substantially impact the MDOP algorithm, leading to a poor estimation of the hyper-parameter.
-In this case, the augmentation procedure achieves a very positive impact on covariance while there is even a decrease in performance using coherence.